 “I want to not only conserve and preserve a piece of our prairie, but more importantly I want future generations to have the opportunity to experience the sheer joy that I experienced as a child,” says Downs.
-“I want them to be able to walk through grasslands and be able to actually experience a range of species, not just see them in museums, books, documentaries or online.”
+“I want them to be able to walk through grasslands and be able to actually experience a range of species; not just see them in museums, books, documentaries or online.”

-After losing both her parents to cancer, Downs researched her donation options.
+After losing both of her parents to cancer, Downs researched her donation options.
 She felt that NCC was best positioned, both strategically and as a conservation leader at the national level, to help achieve her three primary goals: “Making a difference during my lifetime while investing in important conservation projects; ensuring valuable farmland would remain in production; and, honouring the hard work of my parents, Myrtle and Gilbert Rudd, who cared about the farm and all that it entailed, but who also valued and respected nature.”

 Thanks to Downs’s generous gift, her family’s farmland will be maintained as farmland.
 NCC will continue to work on conserving priority landscapes so that future generations can walk among grasslands and the species they sustain.